 Affinity Groups with a particular focus can be created in accordance with the purposes of the Association (Article II) and with the approval of the Board of Directors.
 Each Affinity Group will have its own Rules of Operation and Regulations appropriate for its affinity group.
 All members of the Affinity Group must be members of the Association and will have the privileges and responsibilities thereto.
 Each Affinity Group may create subsections.

-ARTICLE IX - Board of Directors and other Committees
+ARTICLE IX - Board of Directors

 Section I. Board of Directors

-The Board of Directors will consist of the President, the 2nd most recent Past President, the Immediate Past President, the President-elect , the Vice President, the Secretary, the Treasurer, the Editor of Academic Radiology, the President of the AAR Research and Education Foundation, the Presidents of the Society of Chairs of Academic Radiology Departments (SCARD) and Association of Program Directors in Radiology (APDR), the Senior Faculty Advisor of the American Alliance of Academic Chief Residents in Radiology (A3CR2), and the Presidents of the Alliance of Clinician-Educators in Radiology (ACER), the Alliance of Medical Student Educators in Radiology (AMSER), the Radiology Research Alliance (RRA), and the Radiology Alliance for Health Services Research (RAHSR), and all chairs of standing committees as defined by the Committee and Liaison Policy.
+The Board of Directors will consist of the President, the 2nd most recent Past President, the Immediate Past President, the President-elect , the Vice President, the Secretary, the Treasurer, the Editor of Academic Radiology, the President of the AAR Research and Education Foundation, the Presidents of the Society of Chairs of Academic Radiology Departments (SCARD) and Association of Program Directors in Radiology (APDR), the Senior Faculty Advisor of the American Alliance of Academic Chief Residents in Radiology (A3CR2), and the Presidents of the Alliance of Clinician-Educators in Radiology (ACER), the Alliance of Medical Student Educators in Radiology (AMSER), the Radiology Research Alliance (RRA), and the Radiology Alliance for Health Services Research (RAHSR) (collectively, “Officer Directors”), and all Chairs of standing Committees and Advisory Committees as defined by the Committee and Liaison Policy.
 The President of A3CR2 will serve as an ex-officio, non-voting member of the Board of Directors.

 The President may also appoint up to three additional members as Members-at-Large.
-If any Member-at-Large fails to attend two consecutive meetings of the Board of Directors, he or she may be removed from the Board of Directors by a majority vote of the Board, and that vacancy will not be filled.
+If any Member-at-Large fails to attend two consecutive meetings of the Board of Directors, he or she may be removed from the Board of Directors by a majority vote of the Board, and that vacancy will not be filled until the immediately following annual meeting.
+In order to serve as a Member-at-Large, an individual must minimally be: (i) dedicated to advancing the Association’s purpose; and (ii) a full member.
 The Board of Directors is empowered to conduct the business of the Association between annual meetings.